50 Free Things To Do In London With Toddlers

 Photos from: Surrey Docks Farm | Mudchute Farm | Spitalfields Farm

+If you’re looking for a free viewing platform in London, you have some great options.
 One of London’s most iconic buildings is The Shard, however, you can avoid the steep entry fee by checking out one of these free viewing platforms instead!

-These are not specifically aimed at children but my 4-year-old loves the Sky Garden and we’ve been multiple times!
+These are not specifically aimed at children, but my 4-year-old loves the Sky Garden and we’ve been multiple times!

 • The Sky Garden is a personal favourite.
 Read our full guide HERE.